MitaliShah/color-scheme-generator/README.md

 # Color Scheme Generator

-- This project is made with The Color API.
-Users can choose a color and a color scheme to generate a color palette.
-- Users can see the hex code below the color and copy the color by clicking anywhere on the color element.
-- Users can also click on random color button to see the color palette.
+With the color scheme generator, you can create your own color palette!
+It's a JavaScript web app that uses The Color API.
+You can start by selecting a color and a color scheme and then the app generates a palette for you.
+You can easily copy the hex code by clicking on the color element.
+And if you're feeling lucky, you can try the random color button to see what color palette it generates for you.

 ### Links